superashkan/GGSKA-Real-Estate-soen341projectF2023/Sprint 1/Wiki.md

-# Wiki (for now, waiting on GitHub Student developper pack)
+# Wiki (for now, waiting on GitHub Student developer pack)

 ## Plan for next sprint: